A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Theoretical Results

 \section{Theoretical Results}

-Theoretical investigation of VI typically proceeds along two complementary directions: (i) {computational} guarantees, which analyze the convergence of the iterative optimization algorithm to an optimizer of the variational objective~\citep{ZhangZhou2017, Pati-Annals-CAVI}; and (ii) {statistical} accuracy, which examines either the fidelity of the resulting variational approximation to the true posterior distribution~\citep{Bishop-book}, or the frequentist properties of the resulting posterior or point estimates, quantified through the variational risk~\citep{Wang03072019,AlquierRidgway2020}.
-Building on this general perspective, we develop the theoretical underpinnings of the proposed $\tssg$ framework.
-Proofs of all theoretical results are provided in Sections \ref{app:TAVIE-convergence-proof} and \ref{app:variational-risk-bounds} of Supplementary Materials.
+Theoretical investigation of VI typically proceeds along two complementary directions: (i) convergence properties of the iterative optimization algorithm \citep{ZhangZhou2017, Pati-Annals-CAVI} and (ii) frequentist properties of the resulting posterior or point estimates, quantified through the variational risk~\citep{Wang03072019,AlquierRidgway2020}.
+Building on this general perspective, we develop the theoretical underpinnings of $\tssg$.
+Proofs of all theoretical results are provided in Sections~\ref{app:TAVIE-convergence-proof} and \ref{app:variational-risk-bounds} of Supplementary Materials.